exakat/exakat-docs/Reference/Rules/Structures/InvalidPackFormat.rst

 `unpack() <https://www.php.net/unpack>`_ also accepts a name after the format specifier and an optional quantifier.

-All other situations is not a valid, and produces a warning : ``pack(): Type t: unknown format code`` Check `pack() <https://www.php.net/pack>`_ documentation for format specifiers that were introduced in various PHP version, namely 7.0, 7.1 and 7.2.
+All other situations is not a valid, and produces a warning : ``pack(): Type t: unknown format code``.

+Check `pack() <https://www.php.net/pack>`_ documentation for format specifiers that were introduced in various PHP version, namely 7.0, 7.1 and 7.2.

 .. code-block:: php